Let’s simplify art for kids. Unlock your membership library today!🔑

 2. Incredible Foam This post contains affiliate links.

 Remember, the plastic box is your best friend.
 Always use it; it’s so great to contain everything.
-And keep reinforcing with children that it all must stay INSIDE the box.
-They will get it.
+If you keep reinforcing with children that it all must stay inside the box, they will get it.
 Eventually.

 Place the foam inside a box next to some cars, trucks and craft sticks or any other similar toy you may have on hand.